 Running out of food?
-Being Creative with Meals...stretching what you have and kids activities.
+Kids bored but can’t afford the entertainment?
+Stretching what you have and kids activities.

 Stone Soup is a European folk story in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys